notronaldmcdonald/fpm/INSTALL.md

 ### How?

 Simple: Download the latest release's `install_scripts.zip` archive.
 The archive includes a compiled C++ program for you to interact with, as well as the pure install scripts written in ruby.
 This is the easiest way to install the software.
+Run with `sudo`, as it needs access to /usr/local/bin

 Build from source: Download the source code archive from the latest release.
 This is to ensure you're still getting working code.